Skip to main content

 Existing Surface

 Set your existing surface, it should have at least a 7 foot buffer from your earthworks extent.
 The Level AI run works with the existing surface trying to modify it as little as possible but still achieving balance and engineering constraints for design.
 The more accurate your existing surface the more accurate the balance of your site.
+The existing surface can be data shortcutted into the DWG.

 Setting up Coordinate system

-Level AI models require accurate spatial information - use the MAPCSASSIGN command to configure the coordinate system of your DWG.
 You can additionally provide Grid to Ground offsets in your Allsite.ai project settings (this is so project thumbnail and 3D digital twins show in the correct location).

 If your data is not spatially located within 20 miles of where the project was created on Allsite.ai it will fail validation.